paultursuru/gitbar/README.md

 If you are still having issues, please open an issue on the [GitHub repository](https://github.com/paultursuru/gitbar/issues).

 ## Contributing
-If you want to contribute to the project, please feel free to open a pull request.
+If you want to contribute to the project, please feel free to fork the repository and open a pull request.

 ## Credits
 - [GitHub CLI](https://github.com/cli/cli)